51Degrees/documentation/src/concepts/data/evidence.md

 * HTTP headers
 * Cookies
 * Query parameters
-* Request meta-data such as source IP address
+* Request metadata such as source IP address

 Generally, any device making a request will be sending some of this data.
 However, in some cases, additional **evidence** can be obtained from code running directly on the